 TEDx Royal Holloway.
 October 2016 – Royal Holloway Campus, Egham.
 The theme of the event was “formative moments”.
 Andrew spoke about his moment, during a public speaking competition in Adelaide, Australia in 1992 that he realised he really enjoyed speaking.
 He also asserted that young people need to resist the urge for instant gratification, and living in the now, citing research from Walter Mischel in the 1960s as well as how the “comfort zone” was discovered back in 1908, psychologists Robert Yerkes and John Dodson explained that a state of relative comfort created a steady level of performance.
 Watch a full replay.
 Talk time: 8 minutes.

 TEDxODED.
-February 2018 – An internal event organised by the Welsh Government and held at the Atrium Theatre at the University of South Wales in Cardiff.
+February 2018 – The Atrium, University of South Wales, Cardiff.
+An internal event organised by the Welsh Government and held at the Atrium Theatre at the University of South Wales in Cardiff.